-The Statutory Auditors' special report on regulated agreements and approval of these agreements executed or remaining in force in the period ended referred to in the Auditors' special report on regulated agreements, governed by Articles L. 225-38 et seq. of the French Commercial Code as presented therein.
+The General Meeting, acting under the quorum and majority requirements applicable to ordinary general meetings and based on the Statutory Auditors' special report on regulated agreements submitted to it, approves the agreements executed or remaining in force in the period ended referred to in the Auditors' special report on regulated agreements, governed by Articles L. 225-38 et seq. of the French Commercial Code as presented therein.